tschoffelen/tschoffelen/content/just-done/index.md

 Fulfilled?

 JOHN
-Maybe, but at the very least just done, complete, slightly complacent about all that’s left to do.
-I think that’s the right way to feel at the end of a day.
+Maybe, but at least just done, complete, slightly complacent about all that’s left to do.
+I think that’s the right way to feel when the day is complete.

 DANIELLA
 Done.